TTWNO/cuts/README.md

 `cuts` still works as you expect it to.

 #### `cuts` requires minimal typing for simple column extraction tasks
+##### NOTE: Currently not supported, please use perl version if this matters to you.
 `cut` is harder to use, and somewhat less friendly because it doesn't support reasonable defaults.
 For example: